Timelapse¶

 Timestamp Overlay¶

-Expand the Timestamp Overlay section to burn a date/time stamp into each frame of the video.
+Expand the Timestamp Overlay section to burn a date/time stamp onto the whole canvas (not per cell).
 Disabled by default.

 | Setting | Options | Default |